 A Note on Safety and Off-Road Jacks:

-If I see another one of you chuckleheads using Hi-Lift jacks to do basic maintenance with no jack stands or other fail safe in place, I swear…
+If I see another one of you chuckleheads using Hi-Lift jacks to do basic maintenance with no jack stands or other fail-safe in place, I swear…

 These jacks can be extremely handy, yes, but they can be quite dangerous if used improperly.
 Especially with how much suspension travel these offroad rigs tend to have, if you’re jacking from the frame or body, you might have a long ways to go in order to get the wheels off the ground.
-However, the farther up you go, the longer lever arm that jack becomes, and it won’t take much for the weight to shift over, and your rig come crashing down.
+The farther up you go, the longer a lever arm that jack becomes, and it won’t take much for the weight to shift over, and your rig come crashing down.

-Also, these jacks are notorious for sand, mud, rust, and dirt getting into the mechanism, giving the potential for the teeth to not catch on a lifting stroke, forcing thousands of pounds of weight back down to the previous notch — and the handle flying upwards as a result.
+Also, these jacks are notorious for having sand, mud, rust, and dirt getting into the mechanism, giving the potential for the teeth to not catch on a lifting stroke, forcing thousands of pounds of weight back down to the previous notch — and the handle flying upwards as a result.
 That’s a good way to find yourself on the way to the emergency room with a shattered jaw.
-This isn’t an indictment of quality of the tool, it’s just old technology, and you need to be careful with it.
+This isn’t an indictment of the quality of the tool, it’s just old technology, and you need to be careful with it.

-Instead, I strongly recommend using a floor jack whenever possible, and leave the farm jack for when you have no other options (because they really can be a lifesaver).
+Instead, I strongly recommend using a floor jack whenever possible and leave the farm jack for when you have no other options (because they really can be a lifesaver).
 You can jack from the differential, frame, or other designated lift points with a floor jack, though it might be necessary to use some wood blocks as spacers to get some more height.
 There are even specially made offroad floor jacks on the market for this very reason.
 After that, use jack stands, and place your tires under the vehicle to give yourself a buffer in case something does happen.

-OK, let me just lower myself safely and gently down off this soap box with my nice floor jack and we can get onto the list:
+OK, let me just lower myself safely and gently down off this soapbox with my nice floor jack and we can get onto the list: